gavanderhoorn/rep/rep-xxxx.rst

 As almost all manipulators are expected to require multiple such frames, each should be suffixed with a non-negative integer corresponding to the natural order of the frame in the chain from ``base_link`` to ``flange`` (ie: ``link_1``, ``link_2``, .., ``link_n; n ∈ ℕ``).

 These frames shall follow ROS conventions for both chirality and orientation as set forth in REP 103 [#REP103]_.
-If desirable, discrepancies between a controller's internal link-local frames and REP 103 [#REP103]_ may be resolved by defining a rigid transform between ``link_n`` and a suitably named proxy-frame.
+If desirable, discrepancies between a controller's internal link-local frames and REP 103 [#REP103]_ may be resolved by defining a rigid transform between ``link_n`` and a suitably named proxy-frame (see `Robots with Left-handed Coordinate Systems`_ for instance).

 If similar frames are defined by the robot controller, authors should strive to make the location of ``link`` frames coincident with those frames, if they are externally accessible and/or usable for these purposes.